 I think the hardest factor to judge and navigate is the trade off of your time and energy (as the s-type).
 Just because there’s a potential service task to be done doesn’t mean it’s the best use of your time and mental and/or physical energy.
 Even if it doesn’t seem like a big deal, it can still be a disruption to your focus on another task, and ten tasks that all only take three minutes actually mean a half hour of extra work: things add up, and that’s time you’re not spending on another task that may be more useful.

 In my case, I’m not allowed to be truly answerable to someone who isn’t Mistress, I’m not allowed to have a job, or take on things that could interfere with her authority.
-Service is my full time (yes, like forty hours a week) job; I’m the housewife, no kids, no roommates, no other partners.
-But I still have only twenty-four hours in a day, and only so much energy (some of those hours do need to go to food and sleep and all).
+Service is my full time, forty plus hours a week job; I’m the housewife, no kids, no roommates, no other partners, always on call.
+But I still have only twenty-four hours in a day, and only so much energy (and some of those hours do need to go to food and sleep and all).
 And let’s face it: most service types do have other commitments that need to be taken into account.
+Even I have a lot going on without traditional employment.

 So we balance what it’s most practical for me to focus on.